 We were standing out front by our car when we noticed a man walking toward us.
 He was tall and thin, about eighty years old, wearing a jacket decorated with Celtic symbols.
 His hair was long and white.

-He walked up and asked, “Did you buy her?”
+He suddenly asked, “Did you buy her?”

 Frank smiled.
 “Not yet.”